GoogleCloudPlatform/community/tutorials/cbt-import-csv.md

     mvn package exec:exec -DCsvImport -Dbigtable.projectID=<YOUR-PROJECT> -Dbigtable.instanceID=<YOUR-INSTANCE>
     -DinputFile="gs://<YOUR-BUCKET>/sample.csv" -Dheaders="rowkey,a,b"

->The first column will always be used as the rowkey.
+>The first column will always be used as the row key.

 ### Monitor your job